stormpath/stormpath-documentation/source/reference.rst

     * - ``factor``
       - Link
       - N/A
-      - A link to the Factor that this Challenge was sent to.
+      - A link to the :ref:`Factor <ref-factor>` that this Challenge was sent to.

   .. _challenge-status-values: